 The available information, as provided in the PESEIS project (DWA, 2013b) was used as the primary fish information source for RUs with a level 2 priority rating.
 A version of the PESEIS Model that allows the determination of expected Frequency of Occurrence (FROC) of fish in a reach (Pers.
 Comm., Kleynhans, 2014) was used as a starting point to determine the expected (Reference) FROC.
 This was based on the length of relevant geozones within a reach where a specific species is expected to occur, in relation to the length of the entire reach.
 Aerial footage (Google earth) and all relevant available information were used to determine the expected present suitability of the reach for each species (indicated as percentage change from natural).
 This information (PESEIS Pers.
-Comm., Kleynhans, 2007) and refined using additional information and professional judgement.
+Comm., Kleynhans, 2014) was then transferred to the Fish Response Assessment Index (FRAI) (Kleynhans, 2007) and refined using additional information and professional judgement.